geekiam/blog/content/posts/the-sovereign-individual.md

 [The Sovereign Individual : Mastering the Transition to the Information Age](https://amzn.to/3Wlk1mg)
 ::

+The core message from this book is that the transition from an industrial to an information-based society, which they have conceptually termed *the fourth stage of human society* , will liberate individuals as never before, irrevocably altering the power of government.

 ### Conclusion
 The one thing the book got slightly wrong was at the end -- saying "becoming a programmer isn't necessarily the best way to